 Not all Trusts are created equal, making it essential for you to understand the types of Trusts for estate planning.

 The grantor of a Revocable Trust has the right to change the language written into the Trust.
 Often referred to as a Living Trust, a Revocable Trust allows the grantor to transfer the title of an asset to a Trust.
 The grantor also serves as the first trustee.
 During their lifetime, the grantor can add to or remove assets from a Revocable Trust.

-On the other hand, an irrevocable trust prohibits the grantor from modifying the trust in any way.
-Once assets transfer into an irrevocable trust, no one can make any changes to the asset composition of the trust.
+On the other hand, an Irrevocable Trust prohibits the grantor from modifying the Trust in any way.
+Once assets are transferred into an Irrevocable Trust, no one can make any changes to the asset composition of the Trust.

 An Asset Protection Trust (APT) protects the grantor's assets from the claims of creditors and lawsuit settlements.
 Grantors typically establish APTs to be irrevocable for a certain number of years to ensure the grantor is not a current beneficiary of the assets placed in the Trust.
 An APT is usually structured to return the undistributed assets to the grantor after the Trust termination if there is no risk of the assets being claimed by a creditor or lawsuit settlement.

 A Charitable Trust benefits a specific charity.
 They are created as a part of an estate plan to reduce or avoid gift and estate taxes.
 As a popular type of Charitable Trust, a Charitable Remainder Trust (CRT) can act as an effective financial planning tool that gives the grantor valuable financial benefits for a lifetime.